totenkopf7/Rain-Alert/README.md

 # Usage
 * To get an API_KEY, just register in this website: https://www.openweathermap.org and open https://home.openweathermap.org/api_keys to generate and copy your API_KEY
-* To get LATITUDE and LONGTITUDE of your country/city, just go to this website: https://www.latlong.net/
+* To get LATITUDE and LONGTITUDE of your country/city, you can use this website: https://www.latlong.net/
 * Paste the API_KEY, LATITUDE, and LONGTITUDE in the Python code and run it

 # Note